Monique Scheier-Schneider

-Monique Scheier-Schneider (born 15 October 1954) is a Luxembourg ice hockey administrator.
+Monique Scheier-Schneider (born 15 October 1954) is a Luxembourgish ice hockey administrator.
 She has served as president of Tornado Luxembourg and negotiated the team's entry into the French Division 3.
 She became secretary of the Luxembourg Ice Hockey Federation, managing the Luxembourg men's national ice hockey team at international competitions.
 She was later elected to the International Ice Hockey Federation (IIHF) council, oversaw the 2010 Winter Olympics Women's ice hockey tournament, and presided over the 2011 IIHF Women's World Championship.
 She was honored by the IIHF with the Paul Loicq Award in 2015 for her contributions to international ice hockey.

+Early life

+Schneider was born on 15 October 1954, and is a native of Schifflange, Luxembourg.
+She first became involved in ice hockey as a volunteer scorekeeper in 1974, remaining in the game since.

 Luxembourg club ice hockey

-Schneider was born on 15 October 1954, and is a native of Schifflange, Luxembourg.
-She first became involved in ice hockey in 1974 as a volunteer scorekeeper, and stayed in the game for over 40 years.
-She has served as the team president of Tornado Luxembourg since 2001.
+Schneider has served as the team president of Tornado Luxembourg since 2001.
+Schneider has operated the Tornado as an amateur team which does not pay its players, and covers its costs by a sponsorship from Škoda Auto.
 When her tenure as president began, the team played in the fourth German division.
 When rinks in the Rhineland region closed and the level of play declined, she looked for an alternate solution as opposed to traveling further into Germany for games.

-In 2005, she negotiated with the French Ice Hockey Federation to get permission for Tornado Luxembourg to play in the French Division 3.
-As part of the agreement, the team is eligible for promotion to the top Ligue Magnus tier, but is unable to become the French champion and represent France at international competitions for club teams.
+Looking for a change, Schneider contacted Luc Tardif, the head of ice hockey at the French Federation of Ice Sports.
+In 2005, Schneider negotiated permission for Tornado to play in the French Division 3.
+As part of the agreement, the team is eligible for promotion to the top Ligue Magnus tier, but cannot become the French champion and represent France at international competitions for club teams.
 Schneider commented on the agreement by saying, "I think it's fair since we are already Luxembourg's champion by regularly beating our only competitor, the Beaufort club".

-Schneider has operated the Tornado as an amateur team which does not pay its players, and covers its costs by a sponsorship from Škoda Auto.
+Since transferring to the French Division 3, Schneider has arranged exhibition games for Tornado in Germany, traveling with them to "Traditional Night" for the Kölner Haie in Cologne.